 As cliched as it may sound, this is one advice that you see the experts, the movies, the social media and the folks stuck with you in a traffic jam recommend.
 But to think of it, is it really a good advice?

 Here’s the deal, who’s going to pay for your Netflix and Amazon Prime subscriptions?
-I know this question can quickly turn anyone off particularly the young that don’t have bills to pay.
+I know this question can quickly turn anyone off, particularly the young who don’t have bills to pay.

-Am I saying you shouldn’t follow your passion and get a 9 to 6 job instead of building your empire?
+Am I saying you shouldn’t follow your passion and get a 9-to-6 job instead of building your empire?
 Not really.
-My question has more to do with who is funding your passion project?
+My question has more to do with who’s funding your passion project.

 Hope is not a strategy.

-I first got to know about this model through a post by Michael Hyatt and he has also defined them as below:
+I first learned about this model through a post by Michael Hyatt, who also defined them as follows:

 Passion